cauz-santos/Training/Day 3. Biological databases.md

 **Task 3: Retrieve another gene**
-1. Search for **"Elaeis guineensis DGAT1"** (diacylglycerol acyltransferase 1, also involved in oil biosynthesis).
+1. Search for **"Elaeis guineensis STAD"** (Stearoyl-acyl-carrier-protein, also involved in oil biosynthesis).
 2. Repeat the steps above to download the FASTA sequence.
-3. Save it as `EgDGAT1.fasta`.
+3. Save it as `EgSTAD.fasta`.

-**Reflection:** Why might FAD2 and DGAT1 be important candidate genes in oil palm breeding?
+**Reflection:** Why might FAD2 and STAD be important candidate genes in oil palm breeding?